scottlab/ALEC/README.md

 |--del_homo_p<br/>-del_hp |	Float	|0.0|	Required.
 Deletion Homopolymer Penalty.|
 |--ins_homo_p<br/> -ins_hp |	Float	|0.0|	Optional.
 Insert Homopolymer Penalty.|

+## Note
+1. The script only takes one single sequence as reference each time.
+Please use the same reference file as used in alignment.
+2. We do not have a preference regarding the available sequence alignment tools; however, we used alignment files generated with BWA-MEM (0.7.12) to develop the ALEC script (see reference below for details).
+Files from other alignment tool could lead to unexpected performance.

 ## Reference
 A manuscript detailing and evaluating the functionality of ALEC is currently in preparation.
 For an application example of ALEC, see reference:
 Qiao W and Yang Y, et al. Hum Mutat.
 2016 Mar;37(3):315-23. doi: 10.1002/humu.22936.
 Epub 2015 Dec 18.